Jaws: The Revenge: Filming

+Adverse weather conditions and problems with the mechanical sharks meant that the product was delayed and exceeded its $23 million budget.
+Despite this, the production was hurried in order to meet the July 1987 release date.
+According to associate producer and production manager Frank Baur during the sequel's filming, "This [Revenge] will be the fastest I have ever seen a major film planned and executed in all of my 35 years as a production manager."

 A television documentary, "Behind the Scenes with Jaws: The Revenge", was broadcast in the U.S. on July 10, 1987.
 Twenty-two minutes in length, it was written and directed by William Rus for Zaloom Mayfield Productions.